venda/datepicker/README.md

 ## <a name='installation'>Local Installation</a>

+This development installation uses <a href="http://yeoman.io/">Yeoman</a>. <a href="http://nodejs.org/">NodeJS</a> and <a href="http://gruntjs.com/getting-started">Grunt</a> are prerequisites.

   1. Clone the repo
   1. Change to the datepicker folder
   1. `npm install`
   1. `bower install`
   1. `grunt server`

+### Build the datepicker JavaScript only

+Do `grunt jsbuild`.
+Minimised JavaScript and a source map file will appear in the `build` folder.

+### Build the whole application

+Do `grunt build`.

+If it fails either do `grunt build --force`, or install Ruby and Compass as they are the most likely culprits.

+The compress application will appear in the `dist` folder.

 ## <a name='options'>Options</a>